slowernews/wisdom-tldr/chapters/chapter_3_action.md

 The same goes for mental models – they are always evolving, being revised – never really achieving perfection.
 Certainly, over time, the best models are revised only slightly, but we must never consider our knowledge “set”.

-“A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one.” -- Joan Robinson
+> *'A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one.' -- Joan Robinson*

 Too many people are caught up wasting time on physics-like precision in areas of practical life that do not have such precision available.
 A better approach is to ask “Is it useful?” and, if yes, “To what extent?”